gauditech/gaudi-docs/docs/reference/models.md

 ---
 sidebar_position: 1
-slug: /reference
+slug: /reference/models
 ---

 # Models

 ## Models

-Model is a named group of fields which typically corresponds to a database table.
+Model is a named group of fields which corresponds to a database table.
 It consists of a name and a list of fields.

 ### Syntax